sigscale/radierl/README.md

 # Radierl

-The radierl project implements a RADIUS protocol in Erlang.
+The radierl project implements a RADIUS protocol stack in Erlang.
 It is used to build embedded RADIUS servers for applications such as authentication, authorization and accounting (AAA) servers.